thHawat/JH_Coursera_Getting_Cleaning_Data_Programming_Assignment/README.md

 * it binds with the activity and use the activity labels.
 For this, it uses the match function, which associates each activity_id from the train and test files with the right label from the activity_labels file
 * it binds with the result with the subject
 * it renames all the columns
 * and it finally summarises all the variables with the mean functions, group by subject and activity.
-In order to avoid to malke a loop on the columns, the summarise_each functions is used to apply a mean function on all the columns except the subject and activity ones
+In order to avoid to make a loop on the columns, the summarise_each functions is used to apply a mean function on all the columns except the subject and activity ones

+truc